A Room With a View | 1986

 Back in England, ‘Windy Corner’, the home of the Honeychurch family in ‘Summerstreet’, is a private home (that of film critic John Pym), Foxwold, Pipers Lane, Brasted Chart south of Brasted west of Sevenoaks in west Kent – not visible from the road.
 The lake where George Emerson (Julian Sands) goes skinny-dipping with Freddy (Rupert Graves) and the Reverend Beebe (Simon Callow), was created in the grounds here.

-Lucy’s engagement party was filmed in the grounds of Emmetts Garden, a National Trust property just north of Ide Hill off New Road a couple of miles from Brasted.
+Lucy’s engagement party was filmed in the grounds of Emmetts Garden, a National Trust property just north of Ide Hill off New Road a couple of miles from Brasted, west of Sevenoaks in Kent.
 The five-acre garden, once densely wooded and, in spring, carpeted with bluebells, suffered heavily in the 1987 hurricane and is only slowly being restored to its former state.
-It’s open to the public April to October.

 Here you can see the Reverend Beebe’s church, St Mary’s, opposite the row of houses.
 The sitting room, where Mr Emerson (Denholm Elliott) persuades Lucy to tell the truth, is a room in St Mary’s rectory, and the Emersons’ house is Chiddingstone Village Hall.